InnovateAsterisk/Browser-Phone/README.md

 $ sudo chmod 744 /var/lib/asterisk/static-http/*
 ```
 Copy the Opus codec to modules:
-Note: This is only for Asterisk 13 on ARM (Raspberry pi).
-If you are using x86 computer, just select it from the make menuselect.
+> Note: This is only for Asterisk 13 on ARM (Raspberry pi).
+If you are using x86 server, just select it from the make menuselect.
 ```
 $ sudo cp /home/pi/Browser-Phone/modules/ast-13/codec_opus_arm.so /usr/lib64/asterisk/modules
 ```